S1nd5/S1nd5/README.md

 * 👋 My name is Santtu Lehtokari and I'm currently studying my bachelor degree in information technology at Haaga-Helia University of Applied Sciences (BBA).
 Starting my thesis on September.
 * 🌱 I'm currently interested in subjects such as Java, React.js, React Native, Node.js but always open for learning new things.
 I prefer full-stack development with modern technologies.
 * 🤔 Some of my work might not be presented currently publicly on this profile.
-I have couple of personal projects that are in wip and some old repos are hidden because they have too junior stuff in those.
+I have couple of personal projects that are in wip and some old repos are hidden, because they have too junior stuff in those.
 However, if needed i can showcase them.

 👉🏼 Check out my personal website [from here](https://lehtokari.com/Santtu-Lehtokari).